Thigh and Butt Lift

 - Medial Thigh Lift – this reduces excess skin and fat on the upper portion of the inner thigh.
 It is designed for patients who are dissatisfied with the shape of their legs or those who want to remove excess skin after extreme weight loss.

-Clients are always encouraged to ask clarifying questions and discuss with their doctor which techniques would work best for their particular needs and preferences.
+Clients are always encouraged to ask clarifying questions and discuss with their doctor to determine which techniques would work best for their particular needs and preferences.

 Who is a Candidate?